Post-market Review of Pulmonary Arterial Hypertension (PAH) Medicines

 The public submission process for the Pulmonary Arterial Hypertension (PAH) Medicines Review was open between 13 February 2017 and 27 March 2017.
 To view submissions please go to the Public Consultation page.

 This Review will follow the Post-market Review Framework available on the Reviews website.
 This process includes public consultation on the draft Terms of Reference (completed), an opportunity to provide submissions to the Review (complete), and an opportunity to comment on the draft Review Report.
-The draft Review Report is expected to be released for consultation in early 2018.

 Further information on post-market reviews is available on the Reviews website.